Engee documentation

 Select the input dimension:

-• Rows — The block uses the one-dimensional indexes you specified to select the rows of the matrix, and all the elements in the selected rows are included.
+• Rows — The block uses the specified indexes to select the rows of the matrix, and all the elements in the selected rows are included.

-• Columns — The block uses the one-dimensional indexes you specified to select the columns of the matrix, and all the elements in the selected columns are included.
+• Columns — The block uses the specified indexes to select the columns of the matrix, and all the elements in the selected columns are included.

 The selected input row or column can appear any number of times in any of the outputs or not at all.

-If the index refers to a non-existent entry row or column, the block responds with the action that you specified using the Invalid index parameter.
+If the index refers to a non-existent row or column of the input, the block reacts with the action specified in the parameter Invalid index.

 Specify sets of rows or columns to be distributed to each of the output ports as an array of cells.